xxfoundation/elixxir-docs/link_layer.md

 ## Security Consideration

-- Assuming the mixnet PKI works properly the link layer encryption should make Compulsion Attacks even more difficult.
-See the threat model section for further discussion about Compulsion Attacks.
+- Defense in depth implies using multiple layers of encryption protocols, each of which covers a different segment of the overall end to end path.
+Without compromising or operating one of the xx network nodes it will not be possible for the adversary to gain access to cMix ciphertexts flowing through the network.
+It might be the case that this makes certain attacks more difficult, for example attacking the cMix protocol would first require attacking the link layer.
+See the [threat model document](threat_model.md) for further discussion about Compulsion Attacks.

 [^0] https://git.xx.network/xx_network/primitives/-/blob/f0cff220e3b24a1a6636fbc72b40f2cb9aa73f41/ndf/ndf.go#L30
 [^1] https://git.xx.network/elixxir/registration